Tokayev’s Return to Paris Strengthens Strategic Partnership with France

 During their meeting, Tokayev and Macron reviewed the preparation for the One Water Summit in December.

-“Overall, France and Kazakhstan are pursuing the same path in the fight against climate change, sharing a common goal to reduce greenhouse gas emissions.
-In line with the 2015 Paris Agreement, Kazakhstan has committed to reaching carbon neutrality by 2060,” said Levystone.
+“Overall, France and Kazakhstan are engaged on the same path in the fight against climate change, sharing a common goal to reduce GHG [greenhouse gas] emissions.
+In line with the 2015 Paris Agreement, Kazakhstan has committed itself to reach carbon neutrality up to 2060,” said Levystone.

 Zhiyenbayev also emphasized the importance of climate initiatives as a crucial component of the bilateral ties.